Changzhouli3309/projekt_csvToXml/README.md

 5. Get your .xml file in file folder \projekt_csvToXml

 # Note:
-Use comma and break line as delitmited in your .csv file
+Use comma and break line as delitmited for your data in .csv file